ConductionNL/commonground-gateway/mkdocs/design_decisions.md

 ## Documentation
-We host technical documentation on read the doc's and general user information on githhub pages, to make documentation compatible with githb we document in in markdown (ins stead of restructerd text) documentation is parst of the projects and containded withing the /docs folder
+We host technical documentation on read the doc's and general user information on githhub pages, to make documentation compatible with github we document in in markdown (ins stead of restructured text) documentation is part of the projects and contained withing the /docs folder